 Application records are maintained electronically and includes your academic history (information from your transcript), letters of recommendation (also called letters of evaluation, or references) and US DAT (Dental Admissions Test) Scores.

 The only paper records we require are submission of the supplementary application (emailed once the application is processed) and the Canadian DAT score report, for those applicants who take the Canadian DAT.
 The school will not read additional information mailed or faxed directly to the location unless requested.

-Completed applications must be received by the Dental School January 15 of the year for which the application is made.
-Applications should be made as soon as possible.
+Completed applications must be received by the Dental School no later than January 15 of the year for which the application is made.

 Applications made to the School of Dentistry are reviewed by an Admissions Committee.
 A wide range of factors is considered in the initial review process, including the applicant's undergraduate academic record and course load, the college or university attended, Dental Admission Test (DAT) scores, letters of recommendation, essays, work experience, and other credentials.